|Applicant Competition||Very Low|

 |ACT Score||Competitiveness||Admission Chances|

-You will need about average high school grades to get into Belmont Abbey College.
+Applicants need about average high school grades to get into BAC.
 The average high school GPA of the admitted freshman class at Belmont Abbey College was 3.13 on the 4.0 scale indicating that primarily B students are accepted and ultimately attend.
-If your high school grades are above the average 3.13 GPA, you have a very good chance of being admitted as BAC accepts 99% of all applicants.
+The school ranks #35 in North Carolina for highest average GPA.
+If your high school grades are above the average 3.13 GPA, you have a very good chance of being admitted as BAC accepts 81% of all applicants.

 |3.50 to 3.75||16%||Good|